Gorisek-Bros/hill-verification-process/hill-approval-criteria-en.md

     1. Hills that do not have any artificial lighting must have XML element Time set properly to ensure that no competitions will take place in darkness.

 6. Flag
     1. Flag is a optional element of hill.
 It may be hidden by author.
+When hidden, following flag rules don't apply.
     2. Flag must be not too big.
 It should not fall down too much with strong wind (2.0 m/s).
     3. Flag should not pass through other visible elements of hill, excluding flag pole.
     4. Flag design must reflect country where hill is located.